almosr/preic/README.md

 #### Variable label

 Naming variables in Commodore BASIC is particularly cumbersome.
-While the interpreter accepts longer variable names, it considers the first two characters from the name only for identifying the variable.
+While the interpreter accepts longer variable names, it considers only the first two characters from the name for identifying the variable.
 This behaviour leads to nasty surprises.
 Also, finding a suitable name for your variable using two characters only is really annoying.

 Pre-processing allows you to define your own variables using virtually any length for the name.
 The variable label definition can be added to anywhere in the code, in the following format: `{@variable label name}`.
 The first instance creates the variable and any further reference to the same name will always be referring to the same variable.

-In practice a two character variable name will be assigned automatically to the variable label.
+In practice a two character variable name will be assigned automatically to the variable label and persisted for the entire source code.

-**Warning:** mixing variable labels and actual variables in the code is not advisable, variable name could be re-used and that could lead to extremely hard to find errors.
+**Warning:** mixing variable labels and actual variables in the code is not advisable, a variable name could be re-used and that could lead to extremely hard to find errors.

 Here is an example input: